balaji206/E-commerce/README.md

 ## validate password
 - Ensures that only valid data is saved in the database, maintaining data integrity and preventing errors.

+## Milestone 11
+- Created an endpoint to fetch all products from MongoDB.
+- Implemented a frontend function to retrieve and display product data.
+- Dynamically rendered products using the existing Product Card component.

+## Milestone 12
+- Implemented an endpoint to fetch products based on user email from MongoDB.
+- Created a function in the frontend to retrieve and display filtered product data.
+- Dynamically rendered products using the existing Product Card component.

+## Milestone 13
+- Created put endpoint

+## Milestone 14
+- Created delete endpoint